Another year has come and gone, leaving a review in its place…bye 2017.

 I set out to find a job out-of-state and failed – but I’m still working at it.
 Without a job and only my husband’s income in the mix, a milestone was still achieved and the money mass that was built year over year is continuing to do its work.

 For 2018, my big-time goal is to find that permanent job – preferably in a different state.
-The stars may have aligned because I got an “interesting” call last week.
-I’m crossing my fingers this one pans out because I am SO over looking for jobs.
-If for some reason it doesn’t work out, I am considering making a move to a different city anyway and finding a job once I’m there.
+I’m considering making the move to a different city and finding a job once I’m there.
 As crazy as it sounds, I learned last year what didn’t work, which is why I feel as though I have to do this – in order to finally make a move!
 Makes sense, right?

 This is all happening in real time, so bear with me!
 I’m really looking to do something that I enjoy as my potentially last w2 job and going on a “great adventure” (as my husband has coined it).